samumantha/2024_presentations/RSEHPC_ISC24.md

 # Find your people

-Join communities, start your own, local chapters, projects that interest you,  ...
+Join communities, local chapters, projects that interest you, mentoring programmes, start your own,  ...

 <br>
 <br>